TashaPenwellHockingCollege/AWS-SA-Class-Notes/Week4-Adding a Database.md

         - DynamoDB global tables provides a fully managed solution for deploying a multi-Region, multi-master db
             - Don't need to build and maintain own replications solutions.
 When create a global table, specify the AWS Regions where want the table to be available.
 DynamoDB performs all necessary tasks to create identical tables in these regions
             - DynamoDB propagtes ongoing data changes to all the tables
+        - DynamoDB Consistency Options
+            1. Eventually Consistent
+                * default setting
+                * all copies of data usually reach consistency w/in 1 second
+            2. Strongly Consistent
+                * optional feature
+                * used for apps that require all reads to return a result that reflects all writes before the read
+                * Disadvantages:
+                    a. may not be available if there is an outage or network delay because must wait for all write ops to complete which can take longer than an eventually consistent read
+                    b. consume more resources
+            -can specify the read consistency you want for each read request

+# Section 4 Takeaways
+    1. DynamoDB is a fully managed non-relational key-value and document NoSQL db service
+    2. DynamoDB is serverless, provides extreme horizontal scaling and low latency
+    3. DynamoDB global tables ensures that data is replicated to multiple Regions
+    4. DynamoDB provides eventual consistency by default (usually fully consistent for reads 1 second after the write)
+    5. Strong consistency is optional for DynamoDB but can have some drawbacks.